Signed in as:

 Grand Council Liaison

-What does Move-in/Out look like?
+What does move-in/out look like?

-You may receive occasional communications from CLVEN staff throughout the year, but your son will be your primary contact as it relates to CLVEN related items.
+Both resident and guarantor will receive occasional communications from CLVEN staff throughout the year, but your son will be your primary contact as it relates to CLVEN related items.
 Should you have questions you are encouraged to start with him and work with CLVEN should you need clarification.
 CLVEN as an organization is always growing to meet the needs of its residents.
 We are all in this together and are happy to hear feedback and questions, positive and constructive, from you!

 What is standard procedure for an emergency at a CLVEN House?